yang-sec/CAN-SessionKey/README.md

+<strong>For ACSAC'20 Artifact Evaluation reviewers: Please feel free to open a new issue for any question/concern.
+Thanks:)</strong>

 # CAN-SessionKey
 This repo includes the hardware specs, code, and documentation for evaluating SKDC and SSKT, two session key distribution protocols for CAN bus.
-Background on CAN bus, authentication and session keys, and detailed protocol workflow can be found in our ACSAC 2020 (Dec 7-11, 2020) paper <em>Session Key Distribution Made Practical for CAN and CAN-FD Message Authentication.</em>
+Background on CAN bus, authentication and session keys, and detailed protocol workflow can be found in our ACSAC'20 (Dec 7-11, 2020) paper <em>Session Key Distribution Made Practical for CAN and CAN-FD Message Authentication.</em>

 ## Introduction
 The code consists of two independent parts: 1) Benchmark evaluation programs for indivudual crypto operations and extrapolation analyses.
 2) A prototype implementation of SKDC and SSKT, along with hardware specification and evaluation program.